 Once inside the park, the navigation shouldn't cause any problems, but the parking often proves difficult.
 The entire campground is on a hillside, which can make it difficult for larger RVs to level without extra blocking.
 All of the sites are back-in, but roomy and extra long.
 The power boxes are in the rear, which can require an extension for some designs.

 Campgrounds and parking in Proud Lake Recreation Area

 Proud Lake State Recreation Campground

 There are 130 campsites with power and enough room for any size equipment.
-There are no full hook-up sites, but there is a dump station and water fill.
+There are no full hook-up sites, but there is a dump station and water fill located nearby.
 There are full restrooms, showers, picnic tables, and fire rings.
 There is also a boat ramp, and volleyball and basketball courts.
 Campers will need a state park pass in addition to paying for the campsite.

 Seasonal activities in Proud Lake Recreation Area

 Both professional photographers and RV campers at Proud Lake State Recreation Area can appreciate the numerous picture-worthy sights to be seen at this scenic state park.
 The spring is the best time to visit, as this is when the wildflowers begin to bloom.
 Violets, hepatica, and marsh marigolds are just a few varieties that you can capture with a click.
 Other picturesque areas in the park include the Huron River, which can be photographed either from the wooded shoreline or on the river itself via kayak or canoe.
 If you tread lightly along the park's trail system, you may even be lucky enough to snap a picture of the local wildlife.